Crypto-TII/TLS1.3/src/readme.md

 First inside a working directory build the C++ version of MIRACL core (https://github.com/miracl/core), selecting support for C25519, NIST256, NIST384, RSA2048 and RSA4096.

 This library does all the crypto, and can be regarded as a "placeholder" as we may in the future replace its functionality from other sources.
+Make sure to always use the latest version of this library - as the requirements of this project unfold, some minor updates will be required.

 Then copy the contents of this archive to the same directory, in particular client.cpp and tls*.*